Left: Adrian Ocneanu in his office at Harvard in 2017.

 This fall term, Professor Adrian Ocneanu, visiting from Penn State's mathematics department, will be teaching a course introducing completely new work in higher representation theory.
 Cross-listed in Harvard's physics and mathematics departments, the course will cover the construction of higher (category) simple Lie groups, their roots, weights and representations, and Dynkin and Young diagrams - all encoded by discrete Riemann curvature.

 The course will be held Monday, Wednesday, and Friday at 11AM in Jefferson 250.
-Course materials, including videos of lectures, will be posted on this website.
+Transcriptions of the course lectures are posted on this website.
+Videos can be obtained from A. Ocneanu.

 Relevant papers and talks